 The Napa farmers’ market takes place next to Oxbow Public Market every Tuesday and Saturday 8:00-12:30 starting in May.
 Oxbow also has “Local’s Night” every Tuesday at 5:00 when the merchants offer special items for local residents and visitors to enjoy.

-Budget Options for Food
+Budget Options for Food in Napa Valley:

 The food in Napa Valley is excellent, and there are plenty of places to eat that don’t cost too much.